 The 2030 Agenda

-The UN Agenda 2030, signed in 2015 by over 190 countries, including Italy, has identified the 17 Sustainable Development Goals (Sustainable Development Goals - SDGs) to be achieved by 2030.
+The UN 2030 Agenda, signed in 2015 by over 190 countries, including Italy, has identified 17 Sustainable Development Goals (Sustainable Development Goals - SDGs) to reach by 2030.

-Sustainable development can be defined as the practice of development meeting the present needs without compromising the ability of future generations to meet their own needs.
+Sustainable development can be defined as development that meets the needs of the present generation without compromising the ability of future generations to meet their own needs.

-The action program declines each of the 17 objectives into a set of targets, a total of 169, relating to the environmental, economic, social and institutional areas.
+The action programme sets out each of the 17 goals in a set of targets, a total of 169, relating to the environmental, economic, social and institutional areas.

-With the awareness that these are "common objectives" achievable only through the collective commitment of countries, companies and individuals, the Sella group is committed to constantly improving its performance concerning the SDGs.
+With the awareness that these are "common objectives" achievable only through the collective dedication of countries, companies and individuals, the Sella group is committed to constantly improving its performance concerning the SDGs.